anharrington/handsonpython/rstP/furthertopics.rst

 #.
 Event handling in graphical programming

 #.
+Listing, moving and deleting stored files; creating folders

+#.
 Recursion (not special to Python): a powerful programming
    technique where functions call themselves

 Beyond these language features, Python has a vast collection of useful modules.
-An example program, ``bbassign.py``, is a real-world program that I have in regular use for processing inconveniently organized files created by Blackboard for homework submissions.
-It is a command-line script that uses string methods and slicing and both kinds of loops, as well is illustrating some useful components in modules sys, os, and os.path, for accessing command line parameters, listing file directories, creating directories, and moving and renaming files.
+For example, I wrote a real-world program, sakaihw.py, that I have in regular use for processing large numbers of files submitted to Sakai in homework submissions.
+It uses string methods and slicing and both kinds of loops, as well is illustrating some useful components in modules sys, os, and os.path, for accessing command line parameters, listing file directories, creating folders, and moving and renaming files.